zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/MobileApplicationBuilder.md

 ### Platform(`System.String`)
 Which platform look to force on the application.
-Supported values are "ios", "android", "blackberry" and "wp8".
+Supported values are "ios" (meaning iOS 6 look), "ios7","android", "blackberry" and "wp".

 #### Parameters